TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> 3840
 ```

 Here is a more elaborate example, which shows how powerful this method can be.
-It can save you many lines of code in certain scenarios.
-Here the requirement is to determine the distribution of names from a collection of students by first letter.
+Don't be discouraged if you don't fully understand it at this point.
+Just know that `reduce` can save you many lines of code in certain scenarios.

+Here's an example in which you've been given the task of determining the distribution of names from an array of students by first letter.

 ```ruby
 students = ["Steve", "Robert", "Sarah", "John", "Ryan", "Rebecca", "Jane", "Sanjay", "Randy", "Sam", "Abigail"]